yclas/documentation/how-to-use-coupon-system.md

 categories: Classifieds
 tags: [Classifieds]
 permalink: /how-to-use-coupon-system/
+keywords: discount, import, pay, checout, product, benefit
 ---
 Note that Coupon System is available only on Premium Themes.
-When you 're ready to have a Premium Theme, go to our [market](http://open-classifieds.com/market/).
+When you 're ready to have a Premium Theme, go to our [market](https://selfhosted.yclas.com/).

 <div class="alert alert-warning">
 <strong><i class="glyphicon glyphicon-warning-sign"></i> </strong> This feature is available on our 2.5.0 release.